cjyuan/cyf-notes/itd.md

 ### Step 6

 When I clicked the link to your conversation with an AI page, I could not see your conversation.
+There is a chance that the saved conversation is not publicly accessible.
-Can you use an AI tool to figure out why others cannot view your conversation when they open that link, and address the issue?
+Can you address the issue?

 ---
 When I clicked the CodePen link, I could not see any CSS code.
 Did you forget to save your code on CodePen?